Death Wobble Jeep: What It Is, Why It Happens, and How to Fix It

 Jeep Wrangler (JK, JL, TJ)

-• The Jeep Wrangler JK (2007-2018) reports the most cases due to its solid front axle.
+• The Jeep Wrangler JK (2007–2018) is one of the most commonly discussed models regarding this issue, due to its solid front axle design.

 • Newer models like the Wrangler JL improved but aren’t immune.